 kamikazes attacks were made, the first on 6 April was of 355 planes.
 Conventional bombing took place throughout the battle.
 The second big attack on April 12 included 185 kamikazes, 45 torpedo bombers along with 150 fighters.

-Yamato, 68,000 tons, 9- 18.1" guns with sufficient fuel for a one-way voyage to Okinawa, escorted by a squadron of 8 destroyers and their flagship, light cruiser Yahagi, was detected.
-While a U.S. battleship force advanced to intercept, the suicide force was attacked by 280 planes from 5th fleet ; Yamato, Yahagi, and four destroyers went under in less than 2-hours.
+World's' largest battleship Yamato, 68,000 tons, 9- 18.1" guns with sufficient fuel for a one-way voyage to Okinawa, escorted by a squadron of 8 destroyers and their flagship, light cruiser Yahagi, was detected.
+While a U.S. battleship force advanced to intercept, the suicide taskforce was attacked by 280 planes from 5th fleet ; Yamato, Yahagi, and four destroyers went under in less than 2-hours.

 On April 8 a Marine fighter wing of 82 Corsairs arrived ; by April 15 radar equipped night fighters could help cover the fleet from dawn and dusk attack.
 Ie Shima island and airfield was taken April 16-21.
 Attacks on Kyushu began from there on 17May.
 The 3rd Fleet withdrew to Leyte for rest and refit.